By: Louise Fayet

-We took a short sail around the eastern cay, admiring its natural beauty and birds.
-We then made our way through the channel that separates the two cays, and anchored in the middle of the bay.
+We took a short sail past the eastern cay, admiring its natural beauty and birds.
+Then, we made our way through the channel that separates the two cays and anchored in the middle of the bay.

 As you approach the calm bay, the waters turn from dark blue to a light turquoise.

 The sight takes your breath away.
 Waves crash on shallow reef in the distance.
 Those very reefs that surround Prickly Pear create a calm bay inside.

 "Jump in and swim to shore, or jump into the dingy and we'll bring you in," Captain Thomas said once we were anchored.